maehler/phd-thesis/markdown/chapter1.3.md

 This quickly scales to form a complex network that is not easy to disentangle.
 To further complicate things, even if all factors needed to transcribe a particular gene are available, the gene might still not be expressed if the 3D structure of the DNA is not arranged in a configuration that allows access to the transcription factor binding sites, for example.
 In order for e.g.\ enhancers to act properly, they need to be physically close to the gene it acts upon ([@fig:gene-expression]).

+- Good place to introduce epigenetics.
+Talk about methylation and how it can block binding sites.
+Also mention the 3D structure of DNA and how this is controlled by epigenetics.

-Due to this complexity, most studies of regulatory networks have so far been limited to a smaller sets of genes [@Chai2014].
+Due to this complexity, most studies of regulatory networks have so far been limited to smaller sets of genes [@Chai2014].

 ### Quantifying gene expression

 Similar to genome sequencing, the estimation of gene expression received a big boost from the development of high-throughput sequencing.
-In the case of gene expression, instead of extracting and sequencing the DNA, the mRNA is extracted, reverse transcribed into complementary DNA (cDNA) and this is then sequenced a process referred to as RNA-Sequencing.
+In the case of gene expression, instead of extracting and sequencing the DNA, the mRNA is extracted, reverse transcribed into complementary DNA (cDNA) and this is then sequenced---a process referred to as RNA-Sequencing.
 This effectively creates a snapshot of the abundance of all transcribed RNAs---the transcriptome---in a tissue of interest at the time of extraction.
 The last part of this sentence is something that is very important to consider, and we will come back to this in [@sec:limitations].
 With the previously very popular microarray technology, relative quantification of transcript abundance was also possible, but limited to the genes that were included on the array, among other limitations.
-With RNA-Sequencing, *all* mRNA in the cell can, theoretically, be sequenced, regardless of whether the gene expressing it has previously been identified and annotated or not.
+With RNA-Sequencing, *all* mRNA in the cell can, theoretically, be sequenced, regardless of whether the gene expressing it has previously been identified and annotated, or not.

 The data from RNA-Sequencing is similar to that from DNA-Sequencing in that it consists of sequence reads based on a set of template sequences.
 In addition to being able to measure the expression of all genes and not only known genes, the dynamic range of RNA-Sequencing is significantly wider compared to microarrays since the signal does not get saturated, and the noise levels are lower [@Wang2009].
 In order to quantify gene expression, reads are aligned to either a reference transcriptome (all known RNAs in the organisms) or a reference genome (all DNA).
-Both approaches have their advantages and disadvantages, but perhaps the most obvious is that only known gene products will be detected if the reads are aligned to a reference transcriptome.
+Both approaches have their advantages and disadvantages, but perhaps the most obvious disadvantage of using a reference genome is that only known gene products will be detected if the reads are aligned to a reference transcriptome.
-Aligning to a reference genome means that no prior information about known genes is used; if reads map to an unannotated region of the genome, then something that is expressed in that region.
+Aligning to a reference genome means that no prior information about known genes is used; if reads map to an unannotated region of the genome, then something is expressed in that region.
 One problem of aligning reads to the genome is that splice junctions have to be handled.
 A splice junction is the border between an exon and an intron, and these are not present in the sequenced mature mRNA ([@fig:gene-expression]).

 A problem that exists for both alignment methods is multi-mapping reads---reads that map to multiple locations in the genome/transcriptome.
 Duplicated genes, for example, might result in multi-mapping reads.
-Even if the genes have diverged when it comes to their regulation, their coding sequences can be more or less identical, and one cannot confidently say which gene reads produced from either of the duplicated copies originated from.
+Even if the genes have diverged when it comes to their regulation, their coding sequences can be more or less identical, and given a read produced from either of the duplicated copies one cannot confidently say from which gene the read originated.

 Another problem slightly related to multi-mapping reads is that of alternative splicing variants.
 Splice variants are mRNAs that are produced by the same gene, but they have different composition of exons.